spacemeshos/product/join_devnet.md

 Latest release: v0.2.3-beta.0 (Network Id 207)

-> This early Spacemesh 0.2 technical preview release is intended for users who are comfortable with using the command line and terminal applications.
+> This early Spacemesh 0.2 technical preview release is intended for users who are comfortable using the command line and terminal applications.

 Follow these instructions to join the Spacemesh 0.2 devnet.